-When a low level is applied on MODE1 and a high level on MODE2, the circuit is in configuration B (standalone 2 wires bus configuration, see figure 14 page 19).
+When a low level is applied on MODE1 and a high level on MODE2, the circuit is in configuration B (see Figure 25).
 The K pin is set as an output sending the demodulated data.

 The AM pin is set as a VSUP referenced input pin receiving the amplitude modulation and the shutdown/wake-up commands.
 Forcing high and low levels on AM achieves the amplitude modulation by switching on/off both antenna drivers.
-Meanwhile, this amplitude modulation can be monitored on the K output.
-This allows antenna short and open circuit diagnosis.

-The circuit can be put into standby mode by

-forcing the AM line at zero during more than 2 ms. The circuit sends an acknowledge pulse before entering into standby mode
+This amplitude modulation can be monitored on the K output and allows antenna short and open circuit diagnosis.
+The circuit can be put into standby mode by forcing the AM line at zero during more than 2 ms. The circuit sends an acknowledge pulse before entering into standby mode.

 In standby mode, the oscillator and most of the internal biasing currents are switched off.
-Therefore, the functions (tag reader, ISO 9141 driver) are inactive except the voltage regulator and the ISO 9141 receiver on pin AM.
+Therefore, the functions (tag reader and ISO 9141 driver) are inactive except for the voltage regulator and the ISO 9141 receiver on pin AM.
 The driver output TD1 forces a low level and TD2 a high level.
 A rising edge on AM wakes up the circuit.
 After completion of the wake-up sequence, the circuit is automatically set in read mode.